hadashiA/VContainer/README.md

 - **ECS integration**
 - **Immutable Container:** Thread safety and robustness.

+Benchmarking:

 ![](docs/benchmark_result.png)

 - By default, both VContainer and Zenject use reflection at runtime.
 - "VContainer (CodeGen)" means optimization feature by pre-generation IL code of Inject methods by ILPostProcessor.
     - See [Optimization](#optimization) section  more information.

-Here is an example of profile results for GC Alloc:
+An example of profile results for GC Alloc:

 ![](docs/screenshot_profiler_vcontainer.png)